vexCoder/vx/readme.md

     $ vx <command> [options]

     Commands
-    generate  Generate a new project
+    generate  Generate a new app
-    delete    Remove a project
+    delete    Remove a app

     Options
     --help, -h  Show help
     --version, -v  Show version
     --template, -t  Template to use
-    --name, -n  Name of the project
+    --name, -n  Name of the app
-    --type, -t  Project workspace
-    --noconfirm, Disable confirmation
+    --type, -t  App type, this is based on the workspace, or vx paths settings --noconfirm, Disable confirmation